shayanbagchi/shayanb/README.md

 ## Technologies Used
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
-- Tech 3 - version 3.0
+This project was built using these technologies.

+- React.js
+- Node.js
+- CSS3
+- Firebase
+- VsCode

 ## Features
 List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
+- Fully Responsive
-- Awesome feature 3
+- SPA
+- Follows industry coding standards

 ## Screenshots